-In addition to sweet fruits, grow grapes in your backyard garden also make sense because of the dense shade we take refuge in from the summer heat.
+Growing grapes is a pleasant hobby.
+Try to grow grapes in your backyard because of the sweet fruits and the dense shade we take refuge from the summer heat.

 The vine is one of our most popular plants.
 Beautifully shaped vines are a real decoration at home and look quite meek, but they are such only because of a man who has learned the skills of mastering their wild nature.
 Unlike planted vines in vineyards, vines are not planted in the garden just because of the sweet grape crop.
 Their properties are used to good effect for cover and shade, under which we can arrange a pleasant living area for socializing and hiding from the summer heat.